-During exercise water plays an important role in transporting oxygen and nutrients to the brain and muscles.
-As you increase your activity, your blood vessels dilate, or open wider to allow increased blood flow.
-This helps to improve performance by getting nutrients and oxygen to the areas needed most.
+Water is essential for transporting oxygen and nutrients to your brain and muscles.
+When you exercise, your blood vessels widen to allow more blood flow.
+This helps you perform better by delivering more oxygen and nutrients to the areas that need them most.

 Limited focus and decision making